2019 RESTAURANT PARTNERS

 Maine Farmland Trust is a member-powered statewide nonprofit working to protect farmland, support farmers and advance farming.
 Since its founding in 1999, the Trust has helped to protect over 60,000 acres of farmland and has provided critical services to over 600 farm families.

 Maine Historical Society (MHS) is a growing museum, incomparable library and statewide educational resource, located in the heart of Portland’s downtown cultural district.
 Founded in 1822, Maine Historical Society is the third oldest state historical society in the United States.
 MHS strives to serve the entire state through its education and outreach programs and through the Maine Memory Network digital museum.
-Through February 9, 2019, MHS has a Maine Eats: The Food Revolution Starts Here exhibit that tells the Maine food story.
-Tickets available at their website.

 The Maine Coast Fishermen’s Association (MCFA) is an industry-led nonprofit organization that advocates on behalf of the community-based, inshore fishermen of Maine.
 The fishermen who formed MCFA brought together their voices under the common goal of protecting and restoring Maine’s fishing heritage.